A recent Japanese study observed 321 men and women, their salt intake, and the number of times their sleep was broken to visit the toilet.

 Once digested, salt makes us thirsty and we consume more liquid.
 We hold on to more fluid when we’ve eaten salt so our weight is greater, but so is blood pressure and the frequency of urinating during the night.

-Nutrition guidelines are to not add salt to food when cooking or when on the plate.
-There is sufficient salt in the occasional processed food we eat without adding any to food.
+Nutrition guidelines are to not add it to food when cooking or when on the plate.
+There is sufficient in the occasional processed food we eat without adding any to food.

 If you suffer from high blood pressure, definitely consider your salt intake as this is a major contributing factor (alongside cholesterol and stress) for hypertension.